 - Prepare a 12-cup cupcake pan with paper liners, then spray lightly with non-stick cooking spray.

 - Add the butter and sugar into the bowl of a stand mixer or larger mixing bowl.
 Use the paddle attachment of an electric stand mixer, or an electric hand mixer, to beat the ingredients until fluffy.
 Add in the eggs, one at a time, combining the first one in before adding the second.
-Add the vanilla extract and mix to combine.
+Add the vanilla extract and pumpkin puree and mix to combine.

 - Slowly add half of the flour mixture into the wet ingredients Mix on low speed until no flour remains.
 Scrape down the sides and bottom of the bowl, then repeat with the other half of the flour, mixing on low speed, just until it's incorporated.
 If you over mix the batter, your cupcakes will be very dry.